Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Results

 Figure~\ref{fig:chrf-gain} summarizes the chrF++ \emph{gain} (after minus before).
 Across all six settings, BLEU-only rewards consistently improve performance but yield substantially smaller gains than rewards that include chrF++.
 Averaged over all conditions, BLEU-only increases chrF++ by +1.60, whereas BLEU+chrF++ yields +2.41 and chrF++-only yields +2.47.

-This trend is especially pronounced for the most challenging pairs (e.g., \texttt{wol} and \texttt{aym}), where BLEU-only rewards provide a weaker learning signal under sparse n-gram matching.
+This trend is especially pronounced for the most challenging pairs (e.g., Wolof and Central Aymara), where BLEU-only rewards provide a weaker learning signal under sparse n-gram matching.
 By contrast, chrF++ provides a smoother character-level similarity objective that appears better aligned with low-resource and morphologically rich settings, leading to the strongest and most consistent improvements (best in 4/6 conditions).
 Adding BLEU to chrF++ is competitive and occasionally beneficial (notably for \texttt{1.3b-wol}), but does not uniformly outperform chrF++ alone, suggesting that word-level precision signals can sometimes be redundant or slightly misaligned with the round-trip consistency objective.
+Finally, as shown in figure \ref{fig:bleurt}, we experimented with BLEURT \citep{sellam2020bleurtlearningrobustmetrics} as the reward in the English reconstruction step, comparing reconstructed sentences to the original English source.
+However, training became unstable: the model rapidly exploited the learned metric, producing outputs that achieved high BLEURT scores while true translation quality deteriorated, leading to a collapse in forward translations chrF++ scores on the validation set.
+This behavior is consistent with reward over-optimization \citep{paulus2017deepreinforcedmodelabstractive, lazaridou-etal-2020-multi} when using learned metrics as training objectives.